vispy/vispy-website/installation.rst

 Windows
 ~~~~~~~
 In Windows, you should open the the Nvidia-console and add your specific python to the list of programs that should use the dedicated graphics card.
+Note that this setting is seperate for different conda environments so make sure you have selected the one you are using VisPy with.

 Linux
 ~~~~~